oddbird/oddleventy/content/work/quarqnet.md

       to help the entire team communicate consistently and write code that integrates smoothly.
 summary: |
-  A custom application built from scratch in collaboration with Quarq's internal developers -- with real-time updates, social networking, and third-party integrations.
+  A custom application we designed and built in collaboration with Quarq’s internal developers -- including responsive interface, real-time mapping & telemetry, social networking, and third-party integrations with
+  Strava, Training Peaks, Dropbox, and Today’s Plan.
 ---

 {% import 'quotes.macros.njk' as quotes %}